As beginners in aviation, most aspiring pilots are unaware of the books they can start reading before they get into flying.

 This book is not essential, but this knowledge test prep is excellent for revising matters you learned from the previous books.

 The Gleim’s test prep book is not a pilot book for beginners, yet I include it because it would help beginners practice things they learned.

 This book contains multiple-choice questions and answers describing why each option is correct, and others are wrong.

 This test prep prepares student pilots for the FAA private pilot knowledge test.

 What will you learn from Gleim’s Private pilot test prep?

-To obtain a private pilot license, you need to pass your FAA private pilot knowledge test.
+To obtain a private pilot license, you must pass your FAA private pilot knowledge test to get a private pilot license.
 In my opinion, Gleim’s private pilot test prep is the best to prepare for the FAA PPL knowledge test.

 Using this book and reading the description for the answer is an excellent technique to remember aeronautical topics forever.